Serampore Municipality

 Serampore Municipality is the civic body that governs Serampore and its surrounding areas (Mahesh, Tin Bazar, Battala and partly Chatra) in Srirampore subdivision of Hooghly district, West Bengal, India.

 History

 Serampore is the first town in Bengal to voluntarily adopt the Municipal Act of 1850 Sec XX16.
 It is not clear when Serampore Municipality was established.

 Serampore is a pre-colonial town on the west bank of the Hooghly.
-It was part of Danish India, under the name of Fredericksnagore, from 1755 to 1845.
+It was part of Danish India, when it was called Fredericksnagore, from 1755 to 1845.

 Geography

 Serampore Municipality covers an area of 17.60 km2 and has a total population of 183,339 (2011).

 In 1981, 29.44% of the total population formed main workers and 70.56% were non-workers in Serampore Municipality and 54.25% of the total main workers were industrial workers.
 This may be interpreted as follows: although industrial activities are prominent in the municipal areas of the region, the major portion of the population is commuters and migrants find employment in the area.